IB15/camera-pose/README.md

 **3D RECONSTRUCTION**

 - If the real dimension of an object in the scene are known, you can reconstruct the 3D relative position of the cameras.
-For good results, it’s better to select an object aligned alon gth plane x-y.
+For good results, it’s better to select an object aligned along the plane x-y.
 For example a book is a good calibration object; it is the smaller object you can use to obtain an accurate calibration.
 The bigger the object (bigger with respect to the area of the photo), the more accurate the estimation.